 As part of our commitment to this, Maya will continually stay abreast of, and adhere to data ethics best practices like those outlined by DataEthics.eu.
 These commitments include – but are not limited to – principles such as Maya never selling the personally identifying information or personal health information of our users.
 In addition, Maya’s de-identified, aggregated, and anonymized data will only be used for research purposes and will never be used for marketing purposes.

-Beyond this, here are five key ways we ensure your privacy and operate as an ethical data driven business:
+Beyond this, here are five key ways we attempt to maintain your privacy and operate as an ethical data driven business:

 Privacy is of the utmost priority for Maya.
 In designing our product, we kept privacy at the forefront of this process.
 You can learn about what information we collect, how we protect your identity, how we store your information, and what we do with your information below.